irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 |  Gilza | ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Anarchist.png)  |

 ### Changes Summary
+QOL update not mentioned above: sentry guns can now activate the "on damage" armor regeneration part of the perk, to make it more consistent with other heal-on-damage effects.
-There are only 2 important changes:
+Otherwise there are only 2 important changes:
 1) Armor gating is now achieved easier if you run high end armors instead of low end armors, since bigger armors have shortest time in-between regeneration
 2) Chosen armor affects amount and cooldown of the "armor regen on enemy hit" effect from the 9th perk card, and similarly to the first effect it has shorter cooldowns for higher armors